 A yogi whose mat sits next to doc martens, jimmy choos and diving gear.
-A still learning Buddhist who lives with the karmic blowback from occasional eating of prawns.
-I believe eating meat is very bad karma, not to mention loads of decaying energy going inside you, so I worry about you, OK?
+A practicing and learning Buddhist for 35 years who lives with the karmic blowback from occasional eating of prawns.

-I am not that keen on the GMO agricultural monoliths, either and in Singapore it is really hard to find plants that haven’t been radiated to get rid of bugs.
-Sigh…
+As a plant-based eater, I am also not that keen on the GMO agricultural monoliths, and in Singapore it is hard to find plants that haven’t been radiated to get rid of bugs.
+Still I try..

 I was born on the most beautiful island in the world, Australia, but have not lived there for many years.
 I practice my yoga wherever I wander, on a beach, up a mountain, by a lake, in a hotel room, on a rooftop in any country at any time.
 The world has become my yoga studio.
 And my meditation seat.

 I meditate, and have practiced for 20 years, sometimes not always peaceful for it.
 I have explored many different styles of meditation, to keep me on my path, and I do think it has helped me become a much better person, not to mention lots wiser.
 But, I do wonder if all of life’s answers are always revealed there.
 I think you have to get out and do other stuff, like practice asanas, walk or ride a bike.